Specialized OSINT Tools IDIQ

 Contract Details

-- Period of Performance: One base year, four 12-month option periods, and a 6-month extension.
+- Period of Performance: A base year, four (4) 12-month option periods, and a 6-month extension.

-- Place of Performance: Online, accessible via the open internet.
+- Place of Performance: Online, accessible to FBI users from various locations.

-- Eligibility: U.S.-based small businesses, authorized resellers, with valid SAM.gov registration.
+- Eligibility: U.S.-based small business authorized resellers or OEMs with valid SAM.gov registration.

 Submission & Evaluation